Mikanwolfe/even-more-open-plc/README.md

 - `SUB`
 - `LSS`
 - `GTR`
-- `BST` Branch Start
+- `BST` (Branch Start)
-- `NXB` Next Branch
+- `NXB` (Next Branch)
-- `BND` Branch End
+- `BND` (Branch End)

-### Instructions I want to add
+## Planned Instructions

 - `OTL`
 - `OTU`
-- `PTS` - custom positive transition - (ONS)
+- `PTS` (custom positive transition, ONS)
-- `NTS` - custom negative transition -
+- `NTS` (custom negative transition)
 - `TON`
 - `TOF`
 - `CTU`
 - `CTD`
 - `EQU`
 - `NEQ`
-- `SYS`tem vars like S:FS, Scan Time, etc. GSV?
+- `SYS` (system variables like S:FS, Scan Time, etc.)
 - `DIV`
 - `MUL`
 - `PID` (yes, PID!)

-I know some languages have AND, OR, as blocks.
-I am not making that.
+Note: There will be no AND, OR blocks.

-## Next up
+## Future Development

 - More instructions
-- Mapping IO
+- IO mapping
-- Scan Time
+- Scan time optimisation
-- Programs
+- Program structuring
 - Validation
-- Some form of visualiastion
+- Visualisation

-## Philosophy/General rules
+## Philosophy and General Rules

-I'll adhere to the following general rules as a rule of thumb or preference.
+- Avoid blocks for variable storage; this is cumbersome and should be limited to SLC5s.

-- No such things as blocks for variable storage.
-That's kind of annoying and silly and should be relegated to SLC5s
+- PLC code must be uploadable and downloadable without needing a flash or restart.
-- "PLC Code" must be uploadable and downloadble, without flash or restart
+- Variables are always globally scoped.
-- Variables are always globally scoped
+- The source code should be customisable, allowing reasonably skilled users to create drivers and additional blocks for any ESP/Arduino.
-- Source code should be customisable such that any reasonably skilled user can make a driver and additional blocks for any ESP/arduino
+- Use consistent naming conventions, e.g., less = LSS and greater = GTR, following programming conventions across the platform.

-- LESS and GREATER should follow CMD syntax, i.e., less = LSS and greater = GTR.
-This applies across the platform: follow programming convention.
+I'm aiming to lightweight, simple, and flexible.